puckdoug/barleywine/README.md

 2. Verify your file paths and permissions
 3. Ensure your `webroot` directory structure is correct
 4. Test with simple HTML files first
+5. Try creating a simple `.md` file to test markdown conversion
+6. Check that both HTML and markdown index files work in directories

 ---